The Untapped Power of Linguistic Diversity

 I’ve worked with districts where multilingual learners are technically “served”—yet their experience is fragmented.
 A pull-out block here.
 A scaffold there.
 A teacher improvising daily.

-That’s not opportunity.
+That’s not an opportunity.

 The question is no longer whether students are in the system.